What does the Youth Justice Service do?

 Only parents, carers and close relatives like grandparents may go into the courtroom.
 Friends will need to wait outside.

 Who is in the courtroom?

 Your case will be heard by either a district judge or at least two lay magistrates.
 Your solicitor, the prosecutor for the crown and the clerk to the court are also present.
-There will also be someone from the youth offending service and a court usher.
+There will also be someone from the YJS and a court usher.

 When you go into the courtroom

 You will be shown to a seat and told to sit or stand.
 You will be asked your name and date of birth.
 You will be asked to enter a plea.
 Your solicitor may ask you additional questions.